 While there are lots of different tendencies under the broad tent that is “socialism” there is a common understanding among all of them that socialism is a system based on:

 - A society structured around inherent human equality and dignity which promotes and supports the prosperity and free development of all people

 - Democratic worker control of a collective economy designed to meet human needs

 - Radical democracy where power is evenly and justly distributed and which grants everyone an equal voice in the decisions that affect their lives

 Understanding why socialism is opposed to capitalism, a privatized economic system driven by profit, is about understanding the relationship between power and class, and how political power is connected with economic power.
 Economics is how a society produces and distributes the things it wants and needs, so that means there is a lot of power in being able to determine how economic decisions are made and how wealth and resources are distributed.

 Socialism’s opposition to capitalism is not simply about greed being bad and sharing being good, nor is it just about everyone paying taxes to publicly fund services and programs or the government owning everything.
 It’s about how the unequal and oppressive division of labor and wealth in our society relies on one class having economic and political dominance over the other.

 The rich 1% don’t take the majority share of the wealth because they are doing the majority of the work that produces it.
 It’s the thousands and millions of exploited workers who actually produce the output which generates their profits.
-No, the rich who make up the ruling class take the majority of the wealth generated by the workers merely because they privately owns the resources the workers need to use to produce the output, i.e. they undemocratically control the means of production and use that control to enrich themselves on the backs of the workers.
+The rich who make up the ruling class take the majority of the wealth generated by the workers merely because they privately own the resources the workers need to use to produce the output.In other words, they undemocratically control the means of production and use that control to enrich themselves on the backs of the workers.